cheezestar/cheezestar/README.md

 ### I have a few projects on here:

-EEPSeaBoat and DECA_Challenge are both from my University work at Imperial College
+EEPSeaBoat2025 and DECA2Labs_Challenge are both from my University work at Imperial College

-and Circuit_detection is a personal project!
+Circuit_Detection is a personal project!